 - Intense Drug Cravings

 The severity of symptoms can vary depending on the severity of the cocaine addiction.
-Another sign is that the person experiences withdrawal symptoms when they have gone a while without using cocaine.
+Another sign is that the person experiences cocaine withdrawal symptoms when they have gone a while without using the drug.
 This can trigger them to continue the addiction.

 When a person experiences both cocaine addiction and a mental health disorder, they are diagnosed with a co-occurring disorder.
 This goes back to the connection between drugs and the brain.
 Not everyone with a mental illness has a substance use disorder, however, just as not everyone with a substance use disorder has a mental illness.
 They can occur together or separately.
 In the case of dual diagnosis, they often have overlapping symptoms but also some symptoms that are independent of one another.